sunkencity999/typemagic/README.md

 ### Quick Keyboard Shortcut (Recommended)

-1. **Click in any text field** or **select text** you want to correct
+1. Click inside any text field in your browser.
 2. **Press Cmd+Option+T** (Mac) or **Ctrl+Alt+T** (Windows/Linux)
 3. Your text is instantly corrected in place!

-This works everywhere: Gmail, Twitter, LinkedIn, Reddit, forums, text fields, and more.
+This works anywhere you can type online—just place your cursor, use the shortcut, and TypeMagic handles the rest.

 ### Using the Popup